 ).
-The Integrated model allows

-partner countries to better understand, on the one hand, the drivers and dynamics of rural development, structural transformation, and its linkages with agriculture; and on the other hand, the linkages between agricultural productivity and income with aspects of welfare and livelihoods, such as educational outcomes, non-agricultural income, or shocks and coping.
-The Integrated model achieves this through the combination of the Farm Income, Labor, and Productivity (ILP-AG) questionnaire and the Non-Farm Income and Living Standards Household (ILS-HH) questionnaire, which are administered together every three years (Figure 3).
+The Integrated model allows partner countries to better understand, on the one hand, the drivers and dynamics of rural development, structural transformation, and its linkages with agriculture; and on the other hand, the linkages between agricultural productivity and income with aspects of welfare and livelihoods, such as educational outcomes, non-agricultural income, or shocks and coping.
+The Integrated model achieves this through the combination of the Farm Income, Labor, and Productivity (ILP) questionnaire and the Non-Farm Income and Living Standards Household (ILS-HH) questionnaire, which are administered together every three years.
 The model can be customized according to partner country needs, for example, to include consumption modules to measure poverty.
+The Integrated Agricultural and Rural Survey Program is presented in Figure 2, countries B and D. Note that the implementation sequence may be altered according to country needs.